Assistance programs Berks County Pennsylvania and Reading.

 Reading Housing Authority runs the section 8 voucher program.
 While there is a waiting list, the program will require tenants to pay a portion of their rent and utilities based up on their household income.
 Rent subsidies are made as well.
 The address is 815 Franklin Street.
 Call 610-372-3933.

-Free community clinics in Berks County Pennsylvania
+Free healthcare clinics in Berks County Pennsylvania

 St. Joseph Medical Center – The health care center provides a full-range of inpatient and outpatient diagnostic, medical and surgical services in Berks County Pennsylvania.
 Pharmacy, law work, and an extensive array of medical care may be offered.
 2500 Bernville Road, Reading, Pennsylvania 19605, call 610-378-2000.
+Click here to find additional ways to get medical or hospital bill help.

 Other free health care is offered as well.
 The uninsured and low income can use both clinics as well as government resources, or even turn to companies for help.
 Everyone from volunteers dentists or doctors may give care to immunizations at schools, drug company pharmaceutical assistance programs, charitable free insulin programs and more.
 Try DHS at (866) 215-3912 for referrals.